Turing-Analytics-Inc/programming-exercise/README.md

 numberOfLayers: **integer** - number of layers.
 maxLength: **number**  - max length of the well in meters
 spacing: **number** - the spacing between the wells.
+initialDepth: **number** - the initial depth of the first layer in meters
-leftLateralOffset: **number** - the left lateral offset between the layers.
+leftLateralOffset: **number** - the left lateral offset between the layers
-rightLateralOffset: **number** - the right lateral offset between layers.
+rightLateralOffset: **number** - the right lateral offset between layers
-layerVerticalOffset: **array of number equal to n-1 layers** - the vertical offset between layers.
-For example, if we have a 3 layer pad, an input of [100,200] means that layer 1 -> layer 2 should have a vertical spacing of 100m, layer 2 -> layer 3 will have a vertical spacing of 200m.
+layerVerticalOffset: **array of number equal to n-1 layers** - the vertical offset between layers   For example, if we have a 3 layer pad, an input of [100,200] means that layer 1 -> layer 2 should have a vertical spacing of 100m, layer 2 -> layer 3 will have a vertical spacing of 200m

 ## Outputs: